 Sixt is not a new, nor a small company.
 As per Wikipedia, Sixt is a European-based company that currently has over 4,000 locations in 105 countries and they’re the largest car rental company in Germany, Austria, Switzerland and Israel.
 They started to branch out into the United States with a few locations but now have a large footprint at many major U.S. airports.

-The first thing I did before booking my rental was to sign up for Sixt’s Express Card program.
+Before booking my rental, the first thing I did was sign up for Sixt’s Express Card program.
 Enrollment is free, so there’s nothing to lose.

 After that, I started looking for what cards might provide benefits for Sixt.
 It didn’t take long before I found articles online saying you can get Platinum status just by having a World Elite Mastercard.
 I headed to the Mastercard World Elite website.